ChaoqinRobotics/LINS---LiDAR-inertial-SLAM/README.md

 ## Run Your Own Dataset

 Before you run your own dataset, please make sure that the extrinsic parameters between LiDAR and IMU are estimated off-line and set in the config file (see exp_port.yaml).
-In this version of LINS, we assume the roll and pitch angles between LiDAR and IMU are zero, and the user can set the yaw angles between them by
+In this version of LINS, we assume the roll and pitch angles between LiDAR and IMU are zero, and users can set the yaw angles between them by

 ```cpp
 imu_misalign_angle